 Interprofessional Education

-Interprofessional Scholars Program
+Interprofessional (IP) Scholars Program

-A mentor will be assigned to each Scholar to support the development of a meaningful learning road map and to help keep the learner on track for successful completion.
-The learner will decide with their mentor the best option to express their learning for each activity (written reflection, journaling, video, verbal conversation, etc.).
-Learners will be expected to share their overall experience and learning at the completion of the program with the IPECP Faculty Council.
+Learners will be expected to share their overall experience and learning at the completion of the program with the IPECP Office, IPECP Faculty Council and mentor.
 After program completion, a letter of recognition is sent to the student's respective Dean and Department Head.
-Additionally, students achieving the IP Scholars designation will be recognized for their accomplishment during pre-commencement ceremonies.
+Additionally, students achieving the IP Scholars designation will be provided a purple and yellow graduation cord and recognized for their accomplishment during pre-commencement ceremonies.

 Nexus Summit - This is a national interprofessional annual conference where there is a specific student poster submission type.